 I jumped in and said, "We can't change our past.
 We're not even guaranteed tomorrow.
 Nor do we really know what happens when we die.
 What's important is this present moment.
 Do we live in happiness and peace now, or do we worry about what will happen after we die?"

 My friend wasn't ready to admit what I had said had some merit.
 And that's fine.
 But unless you're 007 or you can actually do something about conspiracies, why spend what little time you have on this little blue marble called Earth worrying about it?

 In the vain of the success of Star Wars, hate does lead to the darkside.
 What really depresses most people is a disconnection of some sort.
-It's the reason we all seek connection through relationships, friends and family (I could have just as well go to the Sierras by myself, but it's more enjoyable with friends), New Year's gatherings in crowded cities, drunken bars during the holidays.
+It's the reason we all seek connection through relationships, friends and family (I could have just as well gone to the Sierras by myself, but it's more enjoyable with friends), New Year's gatherings in crowded cities, drunken bars during the holidays.
 We crave connection.
 We get it through people, through prayer, through doing things like painting, writing, singing, petting cats.

 So I assume that my friend needs to go on these religious and conspiracy tirades in the hopes of convincing people he's right, so he feels connected and supported.
 But that's the thing about religious faith.
 He shouldn't need others to believe in order for him to believe.
 And that's what I find so weird about religious fanatics.
 Why do they need others to believe?
 Is it because they truly care about their fellow woman, or is it out of insecurity?

 About that dinosaur bone with soft tissue still inside.
 I decided to look it up to see if this was some kind of hoax.
 And it wasn't.